 This course includes the rebuilding of cylinder heads.
 Included are valve, guide, and seat reconditioning as well as the resurfacing and assembly of heads.
 Crack detection and repair are also included in the course.
+Two hours lecture and eight hours laboratory.

-All students are required to score 100 percent on a program safety exam prior to the deadline date of a course drop/delete period.
+Note: All students are required to score 100 percent on a program safety exam prior to the deadline date of a course drop/delete period.